softboiler/copier-pipeline/CONTRIBUTING.md

 # Contributing

 See [project tooling and development aids ⬇](#project-tooling-and-development-aids) for detail on the tooling that is expected to be used in this project.
-If you're new to Python or VSCode, this template represents sensible configuration of a VSCode development environment for Python with dependency management, debugging, code checking, code formatting, refactoring, and type checking.
-Most tooling is configured in `pyproject.toml`, with Pylance/`pyright` modified to be relatively strict, but use warnings to reduce visual overwhelm, and `ruff` made similarly strict, but with certain rules suppressed.
+If you're entirely new to Python or contributing to Python projects, click the "(details⬇)" links in the sections below for more information.

-This project may be contributed to using IDEs other than VSCode, just ensure you are running the command-line tools detailed in [project tooling and development aids ⬇](#project-tooling-and-development-aids), or use the equivalent extensions in your own IDE.
+This project features some VSCode tooling and configuration, but it may be contributed to using IDEs other than VSCode.
+Just ensure you are running the command-line tools detailed in [project tooling and development aids ⬇](#project-tooling-and-development-aids), or use the equivalent extensions in your own IDE.
 All expected tooling can be run in an IDE-agnostic way, for instance `pyright` can be run at the command line to get the same type-checking feedback that Pylance would give in VSCode.

 > [!IMPORTANT]
 > If you clone and open this repository in VSCode, have previously allowed VSCode Tasks to run automatically, and have previously trusted this repository, then [`scripts/Sync-Py.ps1`](scripts/Sync-Py.ps1) will run on window open.
 It also runs as a pre-commit and post-checkout hook.
 Review [this section ⬇](#run-scriptssync-pyps1) for details on what the script does.
 If you are uncomfortable with this, this repository also supports development in a [dev container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) with the `Dev Containers: Open Folder in Container` command, or as a [Codespace](https://docs.github.com/en/codespaces/getting-started/quickstart).